Michael Petrelis

 After relocating to San Francisco, California, in 1995, Petrelis successfully lobbied the city's Department of Public Health (SFDPH) to make the female condom available to gay men, and advocated reopening the gay bathhouses there.
 He also founded the AIDS Accountability Project, a watchdog organization that obtained IRS tax forms 990 from nonprofit AIDS service organizations, then published the financial information disclosed therein online.
 He currently lives with his partner of eighteen years, Mike Merrigan, and writes a blog called The Petrelis Files.
 On April 5, 2014, Petrelis announced his candidacy for the San Francisco Board of Supervisors, running against incumbent Scott Wiener for the District 8 seat, representing the Castro, Noe Valley, Diamond Heights, and Glen Park neighborhoods of San Francisco.

 In January 1999, Out magazine included Petrelis in the Out 100, recognizing him, for creating the AIDS Accountability Project, as one of the "people who defined 1998".

 The Advocate has published a variety of articles about him, one in August 1999, named Petrelis among its "Best and Brightest Activists" citing the AIDS Accountability Project and other controversial causes while another from 2002 spoke less glowingly about him.

+Petrelis has been involved in several controversies related to his protest tactics.
+In the early 2000s, he and another activist were charged after making repeated late-night phone calls to journalists and public-health officials; the case included allegations of stalking, conspiracy, and criminal harassment, and they ultimately pleaded no contest to misdemeanor charges involving threatening or harassing calls.
+Years later, Petrelis drew additional criticism when he attempted to photograph local politician Scott Wiener in a restroom at San Francisco City Hall during a protest related to Wiener's stance on public nudity laws.
+A judge subsequently issued an order requiring Petrelis to stay away from Wiener.